sohoffice/piaas/README.md

 Piaas help your workspace in sync with a remote machine, given it a more powerful desktop PC, a high end iMac or a shared server.
-Develop with your favorite IDE, while compiling and serving from the desktop.
-Your laptop is relaxed to do the thing that absolutely required it to do.
+Develop with your favorite IDE on your laptop, while compiling and serving from the desktop.
+Your laptop is therefore relaxed to do the thing that absolutely required it to do.
 **Great team work**, isn't it ?

 ## Installation